trance-mfv/notes/meetings/ta-dev-sync/dora-and-mfbc-summary.md

 # MFBC
 ## MFBC Goals for software delivery improvement
-Based on the "MFBC Development Productivity Improvement’s Project Plan", MFBC has several key goals for software delivery improvement:
+Based on the "MFBC Development Productivity Improvement's Project Plan", MFBC has several key goals for software delivery improvement:

 *   **All product teams at MFBC should be able to measure "Software Delivery (Four Keys)."** This includes Deployment Frequency, Lead Time for Changes, Change Failure Rate, and Time to Restore Service.
 The meeting transcript also mentions the introduction of FindyTeam+ for DevOps analysis (Four Keys) measurement in each product team.